 4. Once you have completed the Tournament Data Form, Expense Report, and Prep Checklist, all that is left to do is submit your team's information to the tournament!
-You will need to click the "Submit" button at the end of the Prep Checklist to do this.
+You will need to click the "Submit" button at the end of the Prep Checklist in order to start the submission process.
 Next to the "Submit" button, you will see a note that tells you how many days remain to submit.
 Note that you do not need to complete all of your team's forms at one time.
 Your information will save automatically, so you may complete smaller sections and return to the form later to finish and submit.

-Submit Time Left to Submit: 53 day(s)
+Submit Time Left to Submit: 185 day(s)